2000 Spanish Grand Prix: Race

 All the leaders had made their stops by the start of lap 28.
 The top six in the running order were Michael Schumacher, Häkkinen, Ralf Schumacher, Barrichello, Coulthard and Button.
-Häkkinen set the race's fastest lap on the same lap, a 1:24.470 as he started to gain on Michael Schumacher.
+Häkkinen set the race's fastest lap on the same lap, a 1:24.470 as he started to gain on Michael Schumacher because he was on the softer tyre compound.
 Ralf Schumacher again was pressured by Coulthard in fourth.
 Häkkinen did not attempt to overtake the race leader, as Michael Schumacher was on the harder compound tyres.
 Twelve laps later, Coulthard entered the pit lane for seven-and-a-half seconds in his attempt to pass Ralf Schumacher and Barrichello.
 This triggered the second round of pit stops for the front-runners.
 Ralf Schumacher and Barrichello made a pit stop on the following lap and rejoined behind Coulthard after being overtaken by Coulthard on the outside at Elf corner.
 Michael Schumacher and Häkkinen made their pit stops on the 42nd lap, with Häkkinen emerging ahead after a stop lasting 6.7 seconds because Michael Schumacher's pit stop was problematic.
-The mechanics began refuelling as Vacari had difficulty fitting the fuel pump into the fuel tank neck after the tyres were installed.
+The mechanics began refuelling as Vacari had trouble putting the fuel pump into the fuel tank neck after the tyres were installed.
 This meant Schumacher was stationary for ten seconds longer than usual.
 Salo and Zonta entered the pit lane on lap 45, promoting Button to sixth.

-Coulthard closed up to Michael Schumacher (who was slowed by around 1.5 to 2 seconds per lap with air leaking from his left rear tyre) by lap 46.
+Coulthard closed up to Michael Schumacher (who was slowed by around 1.5 to 2 seconds per lap with air leaking from his left rear tyre causing a slow puncture) by lap 46.
 Coulthard attempted to overtake Michael Schumacher on the inside of the pit lane straight into the first corner of the following lap, intending to slow Schumacher at the right-hand turn.
 As a blocking manoeuvre, Schumacher steered right into Coulthard's path at the last possible moment.
 The two drivers narrowly avoided a collision and Coulthard almost drove onto the grass.
 Michael Schumacher's left-rear tyre slowed him at the last right-hand turn.
 Coulthard had better traction and steered to the outside on lap 48, passing Michael Schumacher (who steered right to defend) by braking later into Elf corner.
 Ralf Schumacher drew close to Michael Schumacher on the 50th lap.
 Ralf Schumacher attempted to overtake Michael Schumacher on the outside on the same lap at La Caixa corner, but was blocked by his elder brother.
 Ralf Schumacher was forced wide, losing momentum, and pulling back into the following Banc Sabadell turn.
 This allowed Barrichello to pass both drivers on the inside for third.